-The National Association of Realtors conducted some research that solidifies what we already know: most people these days shop for homes online.
-If the listing doesn’t appeal to prospective purchasers in their initial online tour, they won’t waste their time seeing it in person.
-They say a picture is worth a thousand words, so make sure you’re making a great impression with listing photos that set you up for a successful sale.
+The National Association of Realtors conducted some research that solidifies what we already know: most people shop for homes online first.
+If the listing doesn’t appeal to their sense of style and budget in that initial online tour, they won’t bother seeing it in person – which is when you’re hoping they will fall in love with the place, right?
+Too little, too late.
+They say a picture is worth a thousand words.
+Make sure you’re telling buyers the right things, with listing photos that bring buyers in and set you up for a successful sale.

 Stage your space before you start snapping listing photos.
 It’s best to do this early on, as it can take time and will be important for showings.
 Declutter and ensure furniture is in good condition, properly scaled, and arranged in a visually pleasing way.
 This will result in a space looks large and well organized – both great selling features to home hunters.